k8-mb/k8-mb.github.io/timeline.md

 construction company should have thought that our terrace is part of the common property.
 That is very unlikely, since our terrace is fenced!
-With nonchalance, she ask me when electrician can come to fix the ringbell.
+With nonchalance, she ask me when electrician can come to fix the ring-bell.

 Jun 29th
 --------

-We receive an e-mail with the invitation for the acceptance ("abnahme") negotiation of the commonly owned properties.
+We receive an e-mail with the invitation for the acceptance ("Abnahme") negotiation of the commonly owned properties.
 A paper copy will follow.
 The date fixed is the 14.07.2017.

 It contain some documentation, mostly missing the signatures.
-In particular there is a document that claims that the 'gartenhaus' -- the building our flat belongs to -- is a building of class 3, and as such does not need a certificat about its static.
+In particular there is a document that claims that the 'gartenhaus' -- the building our flat belongs to -- is a building of class 3, and as such does not need a certificate about its static.
 We checked, and building of class 3 are no higher that seven meters.
-The 'gartenhaus' is a four-floor building, so undoubitably higher that seven meters.
+The 'gartenhaus' is a four-floor building, so indubitably higher that seven meters.
-Another document attached is an 'Abnahmeprotokoll' by Mr. Roloff, that list some defects of the common properties.
+Another document attached is an 'Abnahme-protokoll' by Mr. Roloff, that list some defects of the common properties.
 However, there are a lot of defect not listen; also because the works are still going on, and it is not clear what could be fixed before the date of the acceptance.